Section outline

 Review the SDGs below and identify which ones are most relevant to the housing conditions we have been studying.
 For each SDG you select, write a brief explanation of how it connects to informal housing, health, safety, energy poverty, or climate change.

-SDG Goal How does it connect to informal housing?
+SDG Goal How does this goal connect to informal housing?
+How does this goal reduce the risks of living in informal housing?
 SDG 1 No Poverty SDG 3 Good Health and Well-Being SDG 7 Affordable and Clean Energy SDG 10 Reduced Inequalities SDG 11 Sustainable Cities and Communities SDG 13 Climate Action 💡 You don't need to fill in every row — focus on the SDGs you find most relevant and explain your thinking.

 Next step: Continue to the next activity - Analyzing Yasmin's House. -